gwen-interpreter/gwen/doc/LOGO.md

 Dynamic systems can be observed to possess chaotic behavior and this is common in software.
 The smallest of changes to programs and environments can give rise to the most erratic effects.
-Gwen evaluates software systems by mapping plain text specifications to executable instructions in predefined engines that:
+Gwen evaluates software systems by mapping plain text specifications to executable instructions that:

 - Create conditions (_Givens_)
 - Perform actions (_Whens_)